 Head up the hill to see the State House, only the oldest state capitol in continuous legislative use.
 It just happened to serve as the nation’s first capitol building.
-Really, it’s no big deal that George Washington resigned his commission here before becoming our first president or that the Treaty of Paris was ratified here signaling victory in the Revolutionary War.
+Really, it’s no big deal that resigned his commission here before becoming our first president or that the Treaty of Paris was ratified here signaling victory in the Revolutionary War.
 I’m kidding!
 It’s a really huge deal in our nation’s history.
 Visit — It’s free!

 NOTE: This is a government facility, so photo ID is required.

 Oh my goodness.
 There are so many incredible restaurants in Annapolis.
 I ate way too much on my visit (good thing I walked a lot).
 Some famous restaurants that live up to their reputation are:

 - Iron Rooster, 12 Market Space.
 Opens daily at 7 a.m. and serves breakfast all day (lunch and dinner menus also available).
 This casual restaurant, with cozy dining areas on the first and second floor, creates homey dining spaces that complement the home-cooked menu specialties perfectly.
 I don’t think you can go wrong here — it’s all delicious.
 BUT, I do recommend you save room for a homemade pop tart for dessert (enough for 4 to share).